Placid Olofsson: Early years

 On his father's side he was of Swedish descent, on his mother's side of Danube Swabian.
 His father, Gusztáv Olofsson, was a professor of descriptive geometry at the Technical University of Budapest and later high school teacher in Budapest, who converted from Lutheranism to Roman Catholicism.
 His mother was Jusztina Reihardt.
 He had only one sister, Jusztina who became a nun in Pressbaum, Austria.

 After completing the four years of elementary school, his father enrolled him in the Szent Benedek Benedictine Secondary School.
 His head teacher was the famous Benedictine monk Ferenc Xavér Szunyogh.
 During his high school years, the spirit of the school and scouting greatly influenced him.
 In 1933, he took part on the 4th World Scout Jamboree in Gödöllő, Hungary.

 Studies

 As a teenager Olofsson did not want to become a monk.
 His role models were his teachers at school, whom he looked up to.
 But over time he realised that he should join monasticism, so he applied to the Pannonhalma Archabbey.
 His noviciate started on 6 August 1933.
-He enrolled at the University of Budapest and besides theology studied Germanistics, Hungarian studies and humanities.
+He enrolled in the University of Budapest and besides theology studied Germanistics, Hungarian studies and humanities.
 He also received a doctorate.

-In 1935 Olofsson studied at the University of Munich for two semesters.
+In 1935, Olofsson studied at the Ludwig-Maximilians-Universität München for two semesters.

 He was ordained on 18 June 1939 and took the monk name Placid after Saint Placidus, a disciple of Saint Benedict on Monte Cassino.
 His motto became:

 Lighten me up, Holy Spirit, to do everything for the salvation of people.

 If I am looking for myself, humble me, but if I promise you, bless me and help me very much.